OSUOSC/management-legislature/README.md

+# This repository is in heavy development, and does not represent the active constitution for the Open Source Club at Ohio State University.

 # Legislature and Procedures for the Ohio State University

 This Git repository serves as the central hub for all legislature regarding OSC@tOSU.